quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 ## What is a `proxy` object and what are the two different types of proxies Spring can create?

+- `Proxy Object` is an object that adds additional logic on top of object that is being proxied without having to modify code of proxied object.
+Proxy object has the same public methods as object that is being proxied and it should be as much as possible indistinguishable from proxied object.
+When method is invoked on Proxy Object, additional code, usually before and after sections are invoked, also code from proxied object is invoked by Proxy Object.

+- Proxy Advantages:
+  - Ability to change behavior of existing beans without changing original code.
+  - Separation of concerns (logging, transactions, security, ...).

+- Proxy Disadvantages:
+  - May create code hard to debug.
+  - Needs to use unchecked exception for exceptions not declared in original method.
+  - May cause performance issues if before/after section in proxy code is using IO (Network, Disk)
+  - May cause unexpected equals operator (`==`) results since Proxy Object and Proxied Object are two different objects.

+- Spring can create `CGLIB proxy` and `JDK Dynamic proxy`.

+- Overview of `CGLIB Proxies`:
+  - Generate a new class that subclasses the target class and wrap the target object at runtime.

+- Overview of `JDK Dynamic Proxies`:
+  - Generate a new class that implements the same interface as target class and wrap the target object at runtime.

 ## What does the `@Bean` annotation do?

 ## What is the default bean id if you only use `@Bean`?
 How can you override this?